HIDE OR SEEK?--By James Dobson

 But guess who is the inevitable loser from this breathless lifestyle?
 It's the little guy who is leaning against the wall with his hands in the pockets of his jeans.
 He misses his father during the long day & tags around after him at night, saying, "Play ball, Dad!"
 But Dad is pooped.
 Besides, he has a briefcase full of work to be done.
 Mom had promised to take him to the park this afternoon, but then she had to go to that Women's Auxiliary meeting at the last minute.
 The lad gets the message--his folks are busy again.
 So he drifts into the family room & watches two hours of pointless cartoons & reruns on television.

-time to be an effective parent when children are small.
+Children just don't fit into a "to do" list very well.
+It takes time to be an effective parent when children are small.
 It takes time to introduce them to good books--it takes time to fly kites & play ball & put together jigsaw puzzles.
 It takes time to listen, once more, to the skinned-knee episode & talk about the bird with the broken wing.
 These are the building blocks of esteem, held together with the mortar of love.
 But they seldom materialise amidst busy timetables.
 Instead, crowded lives produce fatigue--& fatigue produces irritability--& irritability produces indifference--& indifference can be interpreted by the child as a lack of genuine affection & personal esteem.

 ------------------------------